-P0 is essential for proper myelin compaction (Ding and Brunden, 1994; Kirschner and Ganser, 1980; Lemke, 1988; Shapiro et al., 1996).
+P0 is essential for proper myelin compaction (29-32).
 To exclude that the changes in myelin thickness were due to a defect in compaction, we analyzed the periodicity of myelin sheath, but no difference between mutants and WT were found (Fig. 2F, G).

-Q215X mutant displayed early postnatal altered motor performance (Fratta et al., 2018).
+Q215X mutant displayed early postnatal altered motor performance (25).
 Therefore, we assessed the effect of HA-NRG1 type III on motor performance using the grid-walking test at P15.
-Unlike the first transgenic mouse model generated which developed mild tremor (Michailov et al., 2004), no visible tremor phenotype was described in the Nrg1t3 transgenic mouse (Velanac et al., 2012).
-However, the grid-walking test at P15 revealed motor coordination deficits (more 'foot faults' were recorded as compared to WT) in Nrg1t3 mice.
-This interfered with the behavioral investigations to assess a possible motor rescue in Nrg1t3;Q215X mice (Appendix Fig. S1).
-Multiple studies in human and rodents link mutations in NRG1 gene or imbalanced ErbB4/NRG1 signaling to schizophrenia-like behaviors accompanied by increased anxiety levels and disrupted sensorimotor gating, which were recently associated to an impaired synaptic plasticity (Agarwal et al., 2014; Hahn et al., 2006; Lee et al., 2016; Luo et al., 2014; Walther and Strik, 2012; Weickert et al., 2012).
+Unlike the first transgenic mouse model generated which developed mild tremor (7), no visible tremor phenotype was described in the Nrg1t3 transgenic mouse (26).
+However, the grid-walking test at P15 revealed motor coordination deficits (more 'foot faults' were recorded as compared to WT) in Nrg1t3 mice, possibly due an effect of NRG1 in the central nervous system (33-38).
+This interfered with the behavioral investigations to assess a possible motor rescue in Nrg1t3;Q215X mice (Supplementary Fig. 2).

-Expression of NRG1 type III is uncoupled from major myelin gene transcription and myelin protein expression.
+Expression of NRG1 type III is uncoupled from major myelin gene transcription and myelin protein expression

 We further assessed the molecular mechanism responsible for the increase in myelin thickness and the functional improvements we observed.
-We first confirmed that the active from of NRG1 type III was expressed in Nrg1t3 and Nrg1t3;Q215X adult mice in spinal cord lysates (Fig. EV3A).
-Despite this, the level and activation of NRG1 type III receptors in Schwann cells, tyrosine kinase receptors ErbB2 and ErbB3, were unchanged in the presence of transgenic expression of Nrg1t3 at P30 (Fig. EV3B).
+We first confirmed that the active from of NRG1 type III was expressed in Nrg1t3 and Nrg1t3;Q215X adult mice in spinal cord lysates (Fig. 3A).
+Despite this, the level and activation of NRG1 type III receptors in Schwann cells, tyrosine kinase receptors ErbB2 and ErbB3, were unchanged in the presence of transgenic expression of Nrg1t3 at P30 (Fig. 3B).
 Next, we quantified the level of major compact (P0, PMP22, MBP) and non-compact myelin (MAG) proteins in one-month old nerves.
-Despite exogenous expression of the NRG1 type III active form, no significant increase in the major myelin proteins was detected (Fig. 3A and Fig. EV3C).
+Despite exogenous expression of the NRG1 type III active form, no significant increase in the major myelin proteins was detected (Fig. 3C-D, Supplementary Fig 3).
 To further confirm that the increase in myelin thickness in Nrg1t3 animals was independent from an increase in myelin gene expression, we measured P0 protein levels in the myelin sheath using immunoelectron microscopy.
-We observed a decrease of P0 density in the myelin sheath of Nrg1t3 mutants (Fig. 3B), corresponding to an increase in myelin area without any increase in P0 protein levels.
+We observed a decrease of P0 density in the myelin sheath of Nrg1t3 mutants (Fig. 3E), corresponding to an increase in myelin area without any increase in P0 protein levels.
 Thus, P0 proteins are more diluted in the myelin of Nrg1t3 mutants.
-This quantification supports our biochemical results of unchanged level in P0 protein despite the hypermyelination (Fig. 3A and Fig. EV3C).
+This quantification supports our biochemical results of unchanged level in P0 protein despite the hypermyelination (Fig. 3C-D).

-EGR2 is the key regulator of myelination, myelin protein and cholesterol/lipid biosynthesis gene expression (Le et al., 2005; Leblanc et al., 2005; Srinivasan et al., 2012; Topilko et al., 1994).
-Consistent with unchanged myelin gene transcription in hypermyelinated sciatic nerves of Nrg1t3 mice, Egr2 expression was not altered in Nrg1t3 mice at one month of age (Fig EV3D-E).
-We also crossed our mice with mice expressing the luciferase reporter gene mRNA (Lucif) under the control of the Hsp68 promoter fused to a PMP22 enhancer with EGR2/SOX10 binding sites (Luc D hemizygotes (Luc D) mice, (Jones et al., 2011)).
-Quantification of the relative expression of Luc D in Q215X;LucD; Nrg1t3;Luc D and Nrg1t3;Q215X;LucD sciatic nerves at P15 indicated that EGR2 transcriptional activity was not affected (Fig. EV3F).
+EGR2 is the key regulator of myelination, myelin protein and cholesterol/lipid biosynthesis gene expression (39-42).
+Consistent with unchanged myelin gene transcription in hypermyelinated sciatic nerves of Nrg1t3 mice, Egr2 expression was not altered in Nrg1t3 mice at one month of age (Fig. 3F, Supplementary Fig 3).
+We also crossed our mice with mice expressing the luciferase reporter gene mRNA (Lucif) under the control of the Hsp68 promoter fused to a PMP22 enhancer with EGR2/SOX10 binding sites (Luc D hemizygotes (Luc D) mice, (43)).
+Quantification of the relative expression of Luc D in Q215X;LucD; Nrg1t3;Luc D and Nrg1t3;Q215X;LucD sciatic nerves at P15 indicated that EGR2 transcriptional activity was not affected (Fig 3G).
 These results suggest that exogenous HA-NRG1 type III promotes an increase in myelin thickness independently of the most common myelin genes and the modulation of the master Egr2 transcription factor.